arturcp/postgresql-backup/README.md

   # is `us-east-1`.
 It will also be ignored unless the repository
   # is set to S3.
   config.region = ''

+  # Backup files are created using a pattern made by the current date
+  # and time.
+If you want to add a sufix to the files, change this
+  # attribute.
+  config.file_suffix = ''
 end
 ```